Search UNC Collaborative for Maternal & Infant Health

 Like us on Facebook.
 Follow us on Twitter.
 If you would like details about this study, please contact ACURE4Moms@med.unc.edu.

-This project is funded by the Patient-Centered Outcomes Research Institute (PCORI).
-For more information about the project, please visit its page on the PCORI website at https://www.pcori.org/research-results/2021/reducing-racial-disparities-maternal-care-through-data-based-accountability.
-Questions may be directed to the project team at ACURE4Moms@med.unc.edu.
+This project is funded by the Patient-Centered Outcomes Research Institute (PCORI), Duke Endowment, and UNC Health Foundation.
+For more information about the project, please visit their pages on the PCORI website at https://www.pcori.org/research-results/2021/comparing-four-ways-reduce-pregnancy-complications-among-black-mothers-acure4moms-study, Duke Endowment website at https://www.dukeendowment.com… UNC Health Foundation website at https://unchealthfoundation.org Questions may be directed to the project team at ACURE4Moms@med.unc.edu.